SPH’s 10-Point Plan for Diversity, Equity, Inclusion, and Justice.

 Engagement with the surrounding Boston community: The Activist Lab actively works with community partners around and surrounding Boston.

-All-Gender Bathrooms: The Office of the Dean is updating and improving the campus map that indicates the locations and directions of all-gender bathrooms on the medical campus.
+All-Gender Bathrooms: The Office of the Dean provided a map indicating the locations and directions of all-gender bathrooms on the medical campus.

-Strategies that expand access of underrepresented students to education at SPH and ensure equity in the admissions process
+Strategies that ensure an equitable admissions process, and expand access for all students to education at SPH

 Current Initiatives